Catalog Year: 2023-2024

 SOCI 101 does not count toward this requirement.
 A maximum of 6 credits of SOCI 120, SOCI 208, and SOCI 215 can be counted toward the major.

-Students are strongly encouraged to focus four of their elective courses (12 credits) in one of the concentrations which follow, chosen to suit their interests and career objectives.
-Students who choose a concentration will complete one remaining elective.
+Students are strongly encouraged to focus four of their elective courses (12 credits) in a concentration, chosen to suit their interests and career objectives.
+Students who choose a concentration will complete two remaining electives.